DeletedMyEmail/RealBayServices/README.md

 ![RealBay Home Screen](readme/RealBayHomeScreen.png)

 Everyone knows the problem when the tea is empty again and the way to the trainees is too long to force them to change it.
-For this case we have developed 'RealBay Services', the site for in-house services, bets and products.
+For this case we have developed 'RealBay Services', the site for services, bets and products.
 Already implemented are:

 * Database